tpaknok/Beta-diversity/README.md

-# Environmental availablity and uniqueness
+# Environmental availablity and uniqueness (Latest version - 2023-01-16)

 This repository contains all codes required to reproduce results from the paper Tsang et al. (XXXXX)

-The site_dist.R function is likely to evolve based on users' feedback, and the latest version can be found in a separate file (Last updated - 2023-01-16)
+The site_dist.R function is likely to evolve based on users' feedback, and the latest version can be found in a separate file

 # Description